gljoseph/data-visualizations-matplotlib/README.md

 # data-visualizations-matplotlib
-Create basic data visualizations using matplotlib
+#Create basic data visualizations using matplotlib

 #import matplotlib and create a variable
-import matplotlib.pyplot as plt # CODE HERE import numpy as np m = np.linspace(0,10,11)
+import matplotlib.pyplot as plt import numpy as np m = np.linspace(0,10,11)